aws/aws-for-fluent-bit/troubleshooting/debugging.md

 #### Network Connection Issues

 One of the simplest causes of network connection issues is throttling, some AWS APIs will block new connections from the same IP for throttling (rather than wasting effort returning a throttling error in the response).
 We have seen this with the CloudWatch Logs API.
 So, the first thing to check when you experience network connection issues is your log ingestion/throughput rate and the limits for your destination.

+Please see [Common Network Errors](#common-network-errors) for a list of common network errors outputted by Fluent Bit.

 In addition, Fluent Bit's networking library and http client is very low level and simple.
 It can be normal for there to be occasional dropped connections or client issues.
 Other clients may silently auto-retry these transient issues; Fluent Bit by default will always log an error and issue a full retry with backoff for any networking error.